Work From Home

 You have to know what’s hot and trendy for a jingle to work.

-But the jingle got a life of its own, appearing in the movie “Austin Powers,” and mentioned on popular TV shows “The Office” and “Scrubs.”
+But the jingle got a life of its own, appearing in the movie “Austin Powers.”
+It had since been mentioned on popular TV shows “The Office” and “Scrubs.”
 It was even given an NSYNC commercial version at the time.

 Chili's Baby Back Ribs

-There’s no educational background or special degree needed to become a jingle composer, but most traditional jingle writers have experience working in ad agencies.
+There’s no educational background or special degree needed to become a jingle composer.

 The SIMPLEST way to make real money online...